sdsc-ordes/smoc-api/docs/tutorials/modo_arrays.md

 ::::

 :::{note}
-Skip this step, if you want to add the count data to an already existing element in `MODO`
+Skip this step, if you want to add the count data to an already existing element in `MODO`.
+A helper function to facilitate adding the metadata element and numpy array in one step will also be added in future releases.
 :::

 ## Add array to MODO